sascha-wolf/sublime-SessionManager/README.md

 Why?
 ----

-Let's be honest: Sublime Texts session management is weird.
-It doesn't outright suck but it's unflexible and hard to use if you don't have a project file.
+Let's be honest: Sublime Text's session management is weird.
+It doesn't outright suck, but it's inflexible and hard to use if you don't have a project file.

-As long as you work in a single project everything is fine, but as soon as you want have multiple projects open at once, or just want to open a bunch of files and hack away, the sublimes session management screws you over.
+As long as you work in a single project everything is fine, but as soon as you want have multiple projects open at once, or just want to open a bunch of files and hack away, the sublime's session management screws you over.

-Sometimes you simply want to save your current state, do something different and come back to wherever you left.
+Sometimes you simply want to save your current state, do something different, and come back to wherever you left.
 Preferably quick and uncomplicated.

-If you've ever been in such a situation then this plugin is for you.
+If you've ever been in such a situation, then this plugin is for you.

 Installation
 ------------

-The easiest way to install Session Manager is obviously the Sublime Package Control.
-Open the command palette, select `Package Control: Install package` and search for "Session Manager".
+The easiest way to install Session Manager is obviously through Sublime Package Control.
+Open `Package Control` (`Preferences` > `Package Control`), select `Package Control: Install package`, and search for "Session Manager".

-Alternativly you can install the plugin via git or simply download the repository.
+Alternatively, you can install the plugin via git or simply download the repository.

 For this you have to navigate to your package folder (use `Preferences` > `Browse Packages...` for this) and clone or unpack this repository in there.